Last updated 09/07/2020 at 14:12

 The UK Government are advising if you have a high temperature (explained above), a loss of or change in taste or smell, or a new continuous cough, that you 'self-isolate' and stay at home for seven days.
 Read the Government advice on what to do if you need to self-isolate.

-If you're in the extremely high risk group, described above, it is recommended by the NHS that you should start 'shielding' for at least 12 weeks.
+If you're in the extremely high risk group, described above, it is recommended by the NHS that you should be 'shielding' until at least 31st July 2020.
 These are extra things to do on top of the current guidance to protect you from getting COVID-19.

 - get food and medicine delivered and left outside your door – ask friends and family to help

 - prepare a hospital bag, including a list of the medicines you're taking, just in case you need to go into hospital